uhlibraries-digital/armand/README.md

 # Armand

-Armand is digital repository based on [Hyrax](https://github.com/samvera/hyrax)
+Armand is a digital repository based on [Hyrax](https://github.com/samvera/hyrax)

 ## Installation